Sweet German Christmas specialties are the only area that seems to be untouched and untainted by the stereotype surrounding German cuisine.

 3. Mix the flour with the salt and the remaining sugar in a large bowl.
 Add the yeast mix and butter and knead into soft elastic dough that detaches from the bowl by hand or, preferably, with the kneading attachment of an electric mixer.
 Cover and let rise in a warm place for 20 minutes.

-4. Add the orange and lemon peel, lemon zest, cardamom and almonds to the raisins and mix well.
+4. Add the orange and lemon peel, lemon zest, cardamom, vanilla and almonds to the raisins and mix well.

 5. Place the dough on a clean work surface.
 With your hands, gradually work in the dried fruit mix, including all of the liquid.
 It takes a while for the dough to absorb all the fruit, and the dough will be very sticky.
 Cover and let rise in a warm place for 40 minutes.